baharev/sdopt-tearing/docs/index.rst

 3. Symbolic manipulation of the equations
 -----------------------------------------

-The equations are given as binary expression trees in the input file.
+The equations are given as binary expression trees in the input flattened Modelica model.

 .. figure:: ./pics/SympyTree.svg
    :alt: Example of an expression tree in SymPy.